 Unlike other Blizzard games on this list, which are free to a certain extent, Hearthstone is completely free on all platforms and you can easily transition between your Windows, Mac, iOS or Android device using the same profile.
 The game features cards that are based on a total of 9 classes and all classes have their own unique cards and abilities.
 It’s honestly a whole lot of fun and if you’ve ever played a card-based game before you’ll feel right at home with Hearthstone.

-Much like Hearthstone, The Elder Scrolls: Legends is also a card-based strategy game which follows the same underlying mechanic of other 1v1 turn-based card games.
+Much like Hearthstone, The Elder Scrolls: Legends is also a card-based strategy game that follows the same underlying mechanic of other 1v1 turn-based card games.
 However, unlike Hearthstone, which is based on characters from the World of Warcraft universe, The Elder Scrolls: Legends is based on characters from the Elder Scroll universe.
-So if you’re a fan of any Elder Scrolls game, you’ll be familiar with most of the cards in game.
+So if you’re a fan of any Elder Scrolls game, you’ll be familiar with most of the cards in-game.

-The game is completely free to play, but offers some in-app purchases and a trading system which will allow you to get a better deck of cards more quickly.
+The game is completely free to play but offers some in-app purchases and a trading system that will allow you to get a better deck of cards more quickly.
 It offers several game modes, allowing players to play on their own against an AI or play against other players in real-time.
-In order to run the game you’ll require a system running OS X 10.8 or later, powered by an Intel Core 2 Duo processor coupled with 2GB of RAM and an Nvidial GeForce 8600M GT graphics card or better.
+In order to run the game, you’ll require a system running OS X 10.8 or later, powered by an Intel Core 2 Duo processor coupled with 2GB of RAM and an Nvidia GeForce 8600M GT graphics card or better.
 You’ll also need a decent internet connection so that you don’t lose any multiplayer games because of random disconnecting or lag.

-If all of the aforementioned games seem a bit too intense for your taste, then you can play Spelunky – a free to play indie-adventure game in which you’ll control an unnamed adventurer/explorer known as the Spelunker and explore the underground tunnels to gather all the treasure you can lay your hands on.
+If all of the aforementioned games seem a bit too intense for your taste, you can play Spelunky.
+It is a free-to-play indie-adventure game in which you’ll control an unnamed adventurer/ explorer known as the Spelunker and explore the underground tunnels to gather all the treasure you can lay your hands on.
 While it may sound a bit too easy, the game has a number of traps and enemies which you’ll have to take down while hunting for the treasure.